Willtsolomon/MIST4610-Group-Project-2/README.md

 1. There was an issue where there was a person who was 1022 years old.
 This was a mistake in the data so it was excluded.

-2. There were 9 entries of null data where information was unavailable.
-These entries were filtered out in Tableau so it would of affect our results.
+2. There were 9 entries of null data.
+These entries were filtered out in Tableau so it would not affect our results.

-3. In the second question, we filtered the data for Only the borough of Brooklyn.
+3. In the second question, we filtered the data for only the Borough of Brooklyn.

 4. The date was filtered from 2019-2022.
+This was done to reflect what our question was asking.

  ## Analysis and Results